 .
 Start open-ended psychotherapy, aimed at moving the deep-seated causes of psychological pain, and start to re-align you with yourself and other people.

 .
 Start counselling for a limited number of sessions, usually not fewer than 16, aimed at easing a particular difficulty.

 .
 Consider referral to a colleague or specialist service.

 Special Arrangements for Covid

-Since Cambridge entered Tier 4, work will continue online.
-The necessary social distancing and hygiene arrangements are in place to allow for work in the room if strictly necessary.
+Social distancing and hygiene arrangements are in place to allow for work in the room.